maxott/gec_demos_tutorial/gec21_oedl_tutorial/tutorial_2.md

 ![Experiment 1 Running Screenshot](https://raw.githubusercontent.com/mytestbed/gec_demos_tutorial/master/gec21_oedl_tutorial/tutorial_1.fig4.png)

-# Step 3 - Finish
+# Part 3 - Finish

 - A message in the "Execute" panel will appear to inform you that the experiment execution has finished.
 At this stage, you should have the complete graphs for this experiment in that panel, which should look as follows.